Universal Approximation with XL MIMO Systems: OTA Classification via Trainable Analog Combining: Numerical Evaluation

 We have conducted further investigations on the effect of wireless parameters on the XL-MIMO-ELM performance.
 A \gls{GO} benchmark trained to account for varying fading, dubbed ``\gls{OTA}-\gls{DNN},'' has been implemented.
 In particular, the approach of~\cite{DeepOAC} has been adopted with a $10$-layer \gls{MLP} split across the transceivers.
 The network received both the data instance and the current channel matrix $\mathbf{H}^{\rm r}(k)$ as inputs.
 The outputs of its $5$-th hidden layer were transmitted over the channel which were then received as inputs by its $6$-th layer.
 The network was trained on joint batches of randomly sampled $\mathbf{H}^{\rm r}(k)$ paired with random $\mathbf{x}^{(i)} \in \mathcal{D}$ for $300$ epochs, resulting in excessive training periods.
 Figure~\ref{fig:acc-vs-snr} shows the effect of the \gls{SNR} level on the classification accuracy.
 I.i.d. \gls{AWGN} instances were sampled for every computation of~\eqref{eq:received signal} with $\sigma^2$ values so that the receive \gls{SNR} results in pre-defined levels.
-It can be observed that the performance of the proposed scheme under all system parameters (data set and $N_r$) approaches the performances of its idealized case counterpart (Fig.~\ref{fig:all_datasets_wide}), demonstrating the validity of the high-\gls{SNR} analysis conducted.
-Next, Fig.~\ref{fig:acc-vs-ricean} examines the effects of multipath on XL-MIMO-ELM.
-As discussed in Prop.~\ref{prop:universal-approximation}, rich scattering conditions provide favorable distributions with enough diversity for accurate classification, while results degrade as the dominance of the \gls{LOS} component increases.
-In both cases, \gls{OTA}-\gls{DNN} presents an upper bound due to its larger model capacity and offline training overhead.
-However, its performance is approached by our XL-MIMO-ELM under favorable channel conditions.
+It can be observed that, for SNR $\geq 20$ dB, the performance of the proposed scheme under all system parameters (data set and $N_r$) approaches the performances of its idealized case counterpart (Fig.~\ref{fig:all_datasets_wide}), demonstrating the validity of the high-\gls{SNR} analysis conducted.
+Next, Fig.~\ref{fig:acc-vs-ricean} examines the effects of channel conditions on XL-MIMO-ELM.
+As discussed in Prop.~\ref{prop:universal-approximation}, rich scattering conditions provide favorable distributions with enough diversity for accurate classification, while results degrade as the dominance of the \gls{LOS} component increases, as shown in Fig.~\ref{fig:ricean_breast_cancer}.
+Correlated Rayleigh fading~\cite{6184250} is considered in Fig.~\ref{fig:spatial_correl}, where $\kappa=0$ and $\mathbf{H}_{\rm NLoS} \sim \mathcal{CN}(\mathbf{0}, \mathbf{R}_\rho \otimes \mathbf{R}_\rho)$ with $[\mathbf{R}_\rho]_{i,j} = \rho^{|i-j|}$, where $0 \leq \rho \leq 1$ is the correlation coefficient. \gls{OTA}-\gls{DNN} presents an upper bound due to its larger model capacity and offline training overhead.
+However, its performance is approached by our XL-MIMO-ELM for $\kappa \!\leq\!
+10$ dB and $\rho \!< \!0.8$.